PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 07:48:23
+Last updated: 2024-04-05 07:48:58
-Random Quote: Did I leave the oven on, or is it just you, hot stuff? - Agatha Harkness
+Random Quote: You think you've lost everything?
+You have no idea! - Kim Wexler